 The Malinois Greyhound makes up for its looks with its intelligence.
 These dogs are very smart and will learn basic obedience at an early age.

 By the time they are 7 to 8 months old, they will be able to understand the training that’s directed in other manners.

-While most Malinois Greyhounds serve primarily as companions, they can be trained as a seeing eye dog for the blind, hunting dogs, and even guard dogs.
+While most Malinois Greyhounds serve primarily as companions, they can be trained as a seeing-eye dog for the blind, hunting dogs, and even guard dogs.

 The possibilities are endless with this hybrid.

-When they are properly socialized, these dogs have little temper to speak of.
+When they are properly socialized, these dogs have a little temper to speak of.
 However, some Greyhounds have been known to become aggressive when they are antagonized.

 This feature sometimes gets passed down to the Malinois Greyhound, so make sure to watch them carefully if they are around a bunch of wild kids who like to play rough.

 In general, however, the Malinois Greyhound is a fun-loving dog.
 They love to run around and play a game of fetch or meet other friends at a doggy daycare or local park.

 Due to their fast metabolisms, the Malinois Greyhound should be fed around 3 to 3.5 cups of food per day.